siddharthreddyarutla/java-learning/src/main/java/com/example/javaLearning/designPatterns/creational/builder/builder.md

   ...
   ```

-  Object can be in an **inconsistent state** until all setters are called.
+  Object can be in an **inconsistent abstractState** until all setters are called.

 ---